About Learning Paths

 - Validity period - a certificate can either be Permanent or have a Validity period.
 The users will get a notification before expiration in a period of time that you set here.

 - Open Badges integration - if enabled, allows you to add description to the Badge that will go the user's backpack for completion.

-You can also bind Skills to your learning path:
+You can also bind Skills to your learning path with the following options:

-The Skills which will be improved does just that: upon completion, every user will get a certain skill level.
+- The Skills which will be improved field does just that: upon completion, every user will get a certain skill level.
 If they are already at that level or higher, nothing will change.